VisualService/dotnet-zoom-meeting-SDK/README.md

                 await MainThread.InvokeOnMainThreadAsync(() =>
                 {
                     //perform various setup steps
-                    // only custom ui is tested, which requires adding your own actiity and video renderers
+                    // only custom ui is tested, which requires adding your own Meeting Activity and video renderers in the android.xamarin project
                     // default UI may work fine, but it is untested zoomSDK.MeetingSettingsHelper.CustomizedMeetingUIEnabled = true;
                     zoomSDK.MeetingSettingsHelper.EnableForceAutoStartMyVideoWhenJoinMeeting(false);